blinkenlichten/simple-gui-crawler/README.md

 Copy these to the executable's directory: libeay32.dll ssleay32.dll libgcc_s_dw2.dll

+# ---True story, bro.---
-# Networking: 2 approches
+# Networking: few approches

+# Popular things: Microsoft's Cassandra (client/server), Poco libraries
+They're nice, but I couldn't afford MSVC to compile them, it always goes wrong with Microsoft's mutilated free version of MSVC.
+Thus I had to play around MinGW.

+# Using MinGW to build network client applications

-As can seen from the repo's history the initial idea was to use boost.asio and it's SSL socket, but it went wrong with HTTPS, it needs more tedious work.
+As can seen from the repo's history the initial idea was to use boost.asio and it's SSL socket, but then it went wrong with HTTPS and some exceptions, it needs more tedious work.
 So I threw it out and decided to use some kind of C library with straightforward API that will just let you to do the jobs.

 # C-API library
 My considerations were NEON (http & webdav client) and CURL.
 NEON has much simpler API, because it's intended for HTTP(S) only whereas CURL works over almost any protocol and hence has more complex API.
 Both of them have UNIX-style configurations system and require to use either MSYS or Cygwin (worked out for neon).
+At the moment NEON is ised by default for Linux/Mac systems, libCURL for Win32 for reason.

+I had really bad experience trying to compile libneon with MinGW, it neet's some tedious picking up of the dependencies (like OpenSSL or GNUTls).

+NEON worked fine when I've compiled it using Cygwin, but there is *HUGE PROBLEM*, you can't link Qt5 GUI applications built by QtSDK with Cygwin runtime libraries, there is Qt5 distribution for Cygwin, but it depends on X11/Xcb libraries port for Cygwin and requires the target deployment to have Cygwin runtime installed into the system which is unacceptable.

+Thus, I just download and link to the pre-build libCURL .dll.a from the link on the CURL author's page (https://curl.haxx.se).

 # Qt5: QNetworkAccessManager
-The program also has use case of Qt5 networking API, but it somehow doesn't call the documented API signals, might be a Qt's bug or wrong use case.
+The program also has use case of Qt5 networking API, but it somehow doesn't call the documented API signals, might be a Qt's bug or just wrong use case, needs investigation.

-It can be turned on on by .pro file variable "VAR_NO_LIBNEON=1", then libneon won't be needed ... but the program will fail to download the pages.
+Experimental code with QNetworkAccessManager can be turned on on by .pro file variable "VAR_WITH_QTNETWORK=1", then libneon/libcurl won't be needed ... but the program will fail to download the pages(TODO: fix it later).
-# Others: Microsoft's Cassandra (client/server), Poco libraries
-They're nice, but I couldn't afford MSVC to compile them, it always goes wrong with Microsoft's mutilated free version of MSVC.
-Thus I had to play around MinGW.

 # Status
-The algorithm is working with minimal use of mutex locking, it needs testing.
+The algorithm and the GUI are, they need some testing.

 # Ideas
-The program has reduced to minimum use of explicitly defined sync. variables: mutexex or spinlocks, we're syncronizing the tasks either using RAII ownership passing, volatile bool flags and or higher level task management entities: boost::base_threadpool (waits on condition), Qt5 events loop in main thread (same thing).
+The program has reduced to minimum use of explicitly defined sync. variables like mutual exclusions, we're syncronizing the tasks either using lock-free RAII ownership passing(shared pointers), and some volatile bool flags, the rest is taken by higher level task management entities:
++ WebGrep::ThreadsPool  (implemented much like boost::base_threadpool, it just waits on condition),
++ Qt5 events loop in main GUI thread with signals/slots.

 They're using mutex lock + condition wait and it's just fine.
 All other entities do not block when resources have to be passed between threads, they pass things encapsulated in std::shared_ptr and functors.